vaib-dev/Courses/5-dbms/3-sql.md

 ### Why semicolon is used after SQL statements:

-Semicolon is used to separate SQL statements.
+A Semicolon is used to separate SQL statements.
 It is a standard way to separate SQL statements in a database system in which more than one SQL statements are used in the same call.

 ## SQL Commands
-These are the some important SQL command:
+These are some important SQL command:

 1. **SELECT**: it extracts data from a database.
-2. **UPDATE**: it updates data in database.
+2. **UPDATE**: it updates data in the database.
-3. **DELETE**: it deletes data from database.
+3. **DELETE**: it deletes data from the database.
 4. **CREATE TABLE**: it creates a new table.
 5. **ALTER TABLE**: it is used to modify the table.